Georgetown Street Law Graduate Teaching Fellowship

 - Exceptional organizational, time management, and research and writing skills

-Teaching fellows receive an annual stipend of $57,000 for the first year of the fellowship, $60,000 for the second year, and $65,000 for the third year before taxes.
+Teaching fellows receive an annual stipend of $70,000 for the first year of the fellowship and $75,000 for the second year.
 The fellow also receives health and dental benefits and all tuition and fees in the L.L.M program.
 As full-time students, fellows qualify for deferment of their student loans and may be eligible for loan repayment assistance from their law schools.

 How to Apply

 Applicants should submit the following application materials in a single PDF file attached to an email to firstname.lastname@example.org.
-Please address all materials to Professor Charisma Howell.
+Address all materials to Professor Charisma Howell.

 - A brief statement explaining the applicant’s interest in the position